 Luana Vitra received the Prince Claus Seed Award (2022).
 Her work has been exhibited in various institutions such as MAM Rio de Janeiro, Framer Framed Amsterdam, South London Gallery, Javett Art Center, all in 2022.
 In 2023 she participated in the 35th Bienal de São Paulo titled Choreographies of the Impossible and Right to Form, a group exhibition at Instituto Inhotim, Belo Horizonte, both in Brazil.

-Luana Vitra’s production residency in South Africa draws on cultural traditions that have been present for centuries and therefore connected to diasporic understanding of belief systems, material cultural productions and indigenous mining traditions whose understanding is critical to the project of decolonial spiritual recovery. – Gabi Ngcobo
+Luana Vitra’s production residency in South Africa drew on cultural traditions that have been present for centuries and therefore connected to diasporic understanding of belief systems, material cultural productions and indigenous mining traditions whose understanding is critical to the project of decolonial spiritual recovery. – Gabi Ngcobo

 Luana Vitra was selected by the Commissioning Committee of the Hartwig Art Production | Collection Fund to research and learn new techniques in order to produce a new work to be included in the collection.
 The piece will subsequently be donated to the Dutch state, becoming an integral part of the national art collection (‘Rijkscollectie’), available for institutions in the Netherlands and abroad.